arcus/DART_Community_of_Practice/data_challenges/open_data.md

 * Read the message and see if it tells you what you need to fix,
 * Try an internet search for the error message text
 * Tell the community of practice about the error message in a comment here to see if anyone has encountered a similar error.

+**Did you succeed at making a visualization?
+Make sure to show it off here!**